Domiran/enum_values/README.md

 * `enum_value` assignment and equality
 * Postfix and prefix increment and decrement
 * Overloaded `operator*`, returning enum value (non-const overload allows value to be directly changed)
-* `data()`, returning the value of the enum's underlying type (non-const overload allows value to be directly changed)
+* `data()`, returning the value of the enum's underlying type (non-const overload allows value to be directly changed

+The following code shows most of the features used as member functions.

 ```cpp
 // these values are used by those values, top kek!